-From the time of its establishment, the TASC Society of Australia in association with other Australian based Thalassaemia and Sickle Cell Societies, has been instrumental in preventing exponential increases in the number of cases of thalassaemia and sickle cell anaemia, due to its public education campaign.
+From the time of its establishment, the TASC Australia in association with other Australian based Thalassaemia and Sickle Cell Societies, has been instrumental in preventing exponential increases in the number of cases of thalassaemia and sickle cell anaemia, due to its public education campaign.

 This is a considerable achievement, as the Australian Red Cross Blood Service estimates that some 20% of Australia’s blood supply is consumed annually in the ongoing treatment of thalassaemia, sickle cell anaemia and other related genetic haemoglobinopathies.